marcosrampinelli/spring-cloud-eureka-feign-config/README.md

 The **id** returned is always the same **id** of the parameter **{bookID}**.
 Actually, this JSON will be sent by **app-service-book**.

+Take a look at the Eureka dashboard now through the URL http://localhost:8761/.
+You'll see both services registered with Eureka.

 # Swagger